 Address: Hertenkamplaan 1, 2012 CV Haarlem, Netherlands

-The place is a good spot for meeting new people and spending time with your friends.
-You can also enjoy a lovely glass of wine or some fresh juice at the terrace while you sit back and relax on a sunny afternoon.
+The place is good for meeting new people and spending time with friends.
+You can also enjoy a lovely glass of wine or some fresh juice on the terrace while you sit back and relax on a sunny afternoon.

-Having dinner at Theehuis de Haarlemmerhout is a lovely experience because the restaurant is surrounded by nature’s beauty and offers terrace seating.
+Having dinner at Theehuis de Haarlemmerhout is a lovely experience because nature’s beauty surrounds the restaurant and offers terrace seating.

 The majority of the meals served in the cafe are traditional Dutch specialties.
-Apart from eating and taking pleasure in the petting farms, the location is also a great place to relax since it offers a pleasant and peaceful atmosphere.
+Apart from eating and enjoying the petting farms, the location is also a great place to relax since it offers a pleasant and peaceful atmosphere.

 See Related: Best Gift for International Travelers